 • ½ cup mayonnaise (115 grams) I used my fat-free vegan mayo but feel free to use another recipe/brand

-For the BBQ Flavor (choose at least one, but both is better)
+For the BBQ Flavor (choose at least one, but both are better)

 • 2 Tablespoons BBQ sauce (choose this for a sweeter sauce and smoother texture)